Curriculum Overview

 Verbal Communication

-Use of words to convey a though.
+Use of words to convey a thought.

 Non Verbal Communication